Types of Noise in Communication are Physical, Physiological, Psychological, Semantic, and Cultural.

 Communication noise means any barrier to the effective communication process.
 Noises bar the effective communication process between senders and receivers.
-The different types of noise in communication are physical noise, physiological noise, psychological noise, semantic noise & cultural noise.
+The different types of noise in communication are physical, physiological, psychological, semantic, and cultural.
 These noises distract the sender and receiver of the communication process from listening to the message effectively.
-Noise bars the effectiveness of the communication process; therefore, it is also known as the barrier to communication.
-Noise is one of the elements of communication such as Context, Sender, Encoder, Message, Channel, Decoder, Receiver, Feedback, and Barriers or Noise.
+Noise bars the effectiveness of the communication process; therefore, it is also known as a barrier to communication.
+Noise is one of the communication elements, followed by Context, Sender, Encoder, Message, Channel, Decoder, Receiver, and Feedback.

 The communication process will be more effective, productive, and interactive if there are no noises present.
-Many scholars are researching to find out the solution to overcome noises in communication.
-Researchers have identified that in the U.S.A, business organizations are losing billions of dollars due to noises in communication.
+Many scholars are researching to find out the solution to overcome noise in communication.
+Researchers have identified that in the U.S.A., business organizations are losing billions of dollars due to noise in communication.

 Example of noises in communication

 Ela is very sick, and she is taking a rest at home.
-She calls her husband to bring some medicines, and they are interacting on a mobile phone.
+She calls her husband to bring some medicines, and they interact on a mobile phone.
 At the same time, her daughter Elon is watching television at a high volume.
-Therefore, Ela could not understand what her husband says to her precisely.
+Therefore, Ela could not understand what her husband said to her precisely.
 So, she asks her husband again to be confirmed.

 Television sounds are physical noise, and her sickness is an example of physiological noise.

 The five types of noise in communication are physical, physiological, psychological, semantic, and cultural noises.
 However, some additional noises in the communication process include syntactic, emotional, medium, encoding, decoding noises, etc.